-I never found that sketch and am not even fully sure if it was from SNL or from some other show or is I made it up entirely but in the process of the hunt, I found more and more sketches about issues that have made zero progress even generations later.
-The idea of watching Boomers in their 20s gripe about the generation at the wheel was very interesting to me especially now that they have the wheel and are steering us off the cliff.
+I never found that sketch and am not even entirely sure if it was from SNL or from some other show or is I made it up entirely, but in the process of the hunt, I found more and more sketches about issues that have made zero progress even generations later.
+The idea of watching Boomers in their 20s gripe about the generation at the wheel was fascinating to me especially now that they have the wheel and are steering us off the cliff.

 This was the first episode that started to take real jabs at the government while referencing current events and not just generic scenarios.
 At the same time, it wasn't all references to current events and doesn't come across all that preachy when it does.